Skills and Drills

 If your club has a SmartBroom, measure your head pressure.
 What ever your baseline pressure is, try to improve.
 See the Sweeping page for proper stance, grip and stroke.

-Sweeping Drill #2 Anaerobic Suicides All Levels
+Sweeping Drill #2 Anaerobic Suicides

 Purpose: Build endurance for a long weekend or week.